bjermann/stackoverflow-survey-dashboard-2025/README.md

 <hr style="border: 2px solid #0969DA;">

 ## Project Overview
 This dashboard is part of my **Breaking Into Tech** series.
-After a decade in Finance, I'm analyzing real developer data to understand the Technology industry.
+After almost a decade in Finance, I'm analyzing real developer data to understand the Technology industry.
 This dashboard explores **49,000+ Stack Overflow Developer Survey responses** to uncover trends in AI adoption, compensation, and learning pathways — insights that are guiding my own transition into Tech.
 <hr style="border: 2px solid #0969DA;">